box/box-windows-sdk-v2/CONTRIBUTING.md

 Send the pull request from your feature branch to us.
 Be sure to include a description that lets us know what work you did.

-Keep in mind that we like to see one issue addressed per pull request, as this helps keep our git history clean and we can more easily track down issues.
+Keep in mind that we like to see one issue addressed per pull request, as this helps keep our Git history clean and we can more easily track down issues.